Ventricular Septal Defect Transcatheter Repair for Children

 if the particular defects are technically challenging to close with open surgery.

-Or if using a heart-lung machine may not be a choice for certain reasons.
+Or it may be done if using a heart-lung machine isn't a choice for certain reasons.

 What are the risks of a transcatheter closure of VSD for a child?

 All procedures have risks.
 Some possible risks of this procedure include: